pricemi115/grumptechgaragedoor/README.md

 `detect_in` | The digital input that is used to detect the door state, as defined by the sensor | Any valid digital input resource on the RPi | | *Must be specified according to the 'gpio_mode'.*
 `debounce_time` | *(Optional)* The time, in seconds, to debounce the sensor input | Any number greater than or equal to 1.0 | 1.0 *second* | This is the time required to see no further signal change after detecting the most recent signal state change
 `mode` | *(Optional)* Flag indicating if the switch is configured as _normally closed_ or _normally open_ | true, false | true | _true_ indicates _normally closed_  and _false_ indicates _normally open_

+## Limitations and Known Issues
+Some applications may not properly render these accessories by limiting the accessory characteristics presented to the user.
+Notably, the default Apple Home application for iOS and macOS is among these.
+At the present time, it is recommended that the Home+ application for iOS by Matthias Hochgatterer (https://apps.apple.com/us/app/home-4/id995994352) be used to control these accessories.
+* Software Lock: The Apple Home application for both iOS and macOS does not present the user with the ability to control the lock.
+To work around this problem, the user may configure the plugin to set the default lock state to _unlocked_.
+However, the recommended solution is to use the Home+ application to control the plugin.